Francesco Cossiga: Revelation of Gladio and resignation

 Tension developed between Cossiga and Prime Minister Giulio Andreotti.
 This tension emerged when Andreotti revealed the existence of Gladio, a stay-behind organization with the official aim of countering a possible Soviet invasion through sabotage and guerrilla warfare behind enemy lines.
 Cossiga acknowledged his involvement in the establishment of the organization.
 The Democratic Party of the Left (successor to the Communist Party) started the procedure of impeachment (Presidents of Italy can be impeached only for high treason against the state or for an attempt to overthrow the Constitution).
 Although he threatened to prevent the impeachment procedure by dissolving Parliament, the impeachment request was ultimately dismissed.

 Cossiga resigned two months before the end of his term, on 25 April 1992.
-In his last speech as president he stated "To young people I want to say to love the fatherland, to honor the nation, to serve the Republic, to believe in freedom and to believe in our country".
+In his last speech as president he stated "To young people I want to say to love the fatherland, to honour the nation, to serve the Republic, to believe in freedom and to believe in our country".